Avittathur Mahadeva Temple

-Avittathur Mahadeva Temple is an ancient Hindu temple dedicated to Lord Shiva is situated at Avittathur village of Thrissur District in Kerala state in India.
-Avittathur gramam (village) is one of the 64 original Brahmin settlement in the ancient Kerala.
+Avittathur Mahadeva Temple, an ancient Hindu temple dedicated to Lord Shiva is situated at Avittathur village of Thrissur District in Kerala state in India.
+Avittathur gramam (village) is one of the 64 original Brahmin settlements in the ancient Kerala.
 The Avittathur temple as well as Avittathur Gramam is equally famous like Thaliparamb gramam, Sukapuram gramam, Irinjalakuda gramam and Peruvanam gramam.
 Avittathur Mahadeva Temple is more than 2000 years old and four old inscriptions have been discovered.
 According to folklore, sage Agastya has installed the idol of Lord Shiva.

 It is also believed that the temple's shiva lingam was installed by lord Parasurama the sixth incarnation of Lord Maha Vishnu.
 The temple is a part of the famous 108 Shiva temples of Kerala.

 Temple Structure

 The temple compound is 3.25 acres; Sri Mahadeva (Lord Shiva) facing west in a separate Sanctum Sanctorum.
 The temple complex is very huge and is preserved as a national monument by ASI (Archaeological Survey of India).
 The temple having a compound wall in square shape.
 The Avittathur Mahadeva Temple is a class of its own beauty.
 The temple sanctum sanctorum is round shaped with copper tiled double storey.
 Ambalavattam (Nalambalam) is majestic in shape and the extensive Nadapura (Anakottil) at west side having huge pillars as its support while the valia-balikkal near the inner entrance is large enough to hide the direct view of the sanctum sanctorum.
 Daily poojas are performing as per the requirements of a "Maha kshetra".